harvard-dce/zoom-recording-ingester/README.md

 The main situation in which this becomes necessary is when you need to update a particular package due to vulnerability.
 For example, if the **google-auth** package needed to be updated you would run:

-`pip-compile -P google-auth function/requirements.in`
+`pip-compile -P google-auth functions/requirements.in`

-Afterwards you would need to also `pip-compile` the remaning three "downstream" requirements files (in order) since they use the `-r` flag to import the `requirements.txt` file.
+Afterwards you would need to also `pip-compile` the remaning three "downstream" requirements files (in order) since they use the `-r` flag to import the `functions/requirements.txt` file.

 Finally, you'll want to run `pip-sync requirements/dev.txt` to ensure the packages are updated in your virtualenv.